 The biggest divide between the two processes lies in how molten metal is delivered to the mold cavity—a difference that shapes every other aspect of their operation.

-A. Casting de baja presión
+A. Fundición a presión a baja presión

-- Driving Force: Usos dry compressed air or inert gas (P.EJ., nitrógeno) to apply controlled pressure (typically 0.02–0.15MPa) to a sealed crucible holding molten metal.
+- Driving Force: Usos dry compressed air or inert gas (p.ej., nitrógeno) to apply controlled pressure (typically 0.02–0.15MPa) to a sealed crucible holding molten metal.

 - Solidificación: The pressure is maintained during cooling (pressure-holding crystallization).
 This pushes remaining molten metal into shrinkage gaps, eliminating defects like pores or voids.